xrcouture/interoperability/APIdocs.md

 ## Who can use this API

   Any Metaverse / Web2 platform that want to support interoperable digital fashion assets can start using this API.
-You can straightaway use this api, if your wearables 3d specifications matches any of the above supported platform.
+You can straightaway use this api, if your wearables 3d specifications matches any of the supported platform mentioned below.
 If not, we can customize the 3d files for your specifications

 ---